-Succulent, sweet and smokey!
-They may not be Irish but our Irishman in Miami's recipe for coca-cola barbecue ribs are just perfect for your Independence Day bbq
+Succulent, sweet, and smokey!
+They may not be Irish but our Irishman in Miami's recipe for coca-cola barbecue ribs are just perfect for your summertime bbq.

-With the July 4th weekend celebrations approaching our Irish chef in Miami, Chef Michael Gilligan celebrates all things barbecue and USA with these succulent, sweet and smokey bbq ribs.
+Did you know May is National Barbecue Month?
+Of course, who needs an excuse for a barbecue once summer hits, right?!
+Our Irish chef in Miami, Chef Michael Gilligan celebrates all things barbecue and USA with these succulent, sweet, and smokey bbq ribs.

-What could be better than these sticky pork ribs treat for your July 4th Independence day barbecue?
+What could be better than these sticky pork ribs treat for your summer barbecue?

 Barbecued coca-cola ribs recipe